abeeds/RASP_Front_End/README.md

 ## Build and Run
 - install packages with `npm install`
+- if running local backend server run `./local.sh` to run the frontend
-- run front-end with `npm run dev`
+- if running cloud backend server run `./cloud.sh' to run the frontend